SPC3 9 Amp in / 10 Amp out Solar Power Center

 The charge controller is shown in the upper half of the schematic.
 When the PV panel's voltage rises above 12V, current flows through zener diode ZD1 causing transistor Q2 to turn on and send power to voltage regulator VR1.
 VR1 provides 5 Volt power to the rest of the charge controller circuitry.
 The charge controller power is supplied by the battery when the sun is shining on the PV panel.
 During the night, the Q2 circuit turns off and prevents the charge controller from draining battery power.

 Schottky diode SD1 prevents battery power from leaking back into the solar panel at night.
-Diode D1 is wired as a crowbar circuit, if the battery is connected in reverse, the fuse to blow, saving the rest of the circuitry from destruction.
+Diode D1 is wired as a crowbar circuit, if the battery is connected in reverse the fuse will blow, saving the rest of the circuitry from destruction.

 Low Voltage Disconnect Theory